kar-grau/kar-grau/README.md

 - 👋 Hi, I’m @kar-grau
-- 👀 I’m interested in Design, cooking(didnt use to but hey girls gotta eat well 👩🏽‍🍳) I like to watch F1, love animals
+- 👀 I’m interested in Design, cooking(didnt use to but hey👩🏽‍🍳) I like to watch F1, love animals
 - 🌱 I’m currently learning Ruby on rails in my Amazing Bootcamp
 - 💞️ I’m looking to collaborate on ...
 Fun projects !
 - 📫 How to reach me ... kar.basurto@hotmail.com